Cosmian/mse-home-cli/documentation/docs/develop.md

     return txt
 ```

-You application owns a dedicated storage up to 10GB.
-The useful directories are the followings:
+Your application owns a dedicated storage up to 10GB.
+The useful directories are the following:

 |          Env           |                  Path                  | Encrypted (1) | Persistent (2) |                                                   Comments                                                    |
 | :--------------------: | :------------------------------------: | :-----------: | :------------: | :-----------------------------------------------------------------------------------------------------------: |